 PureVPN does far more than just anonymize your identity and encrypt your data.
 The service protects you from a wide range of cyber threats each time you connect, making it one of the best ways to stay safe on the internet.
 With PureVPN you’ll have instant access to anti-virus protection, malware shields, app blocking features, and website filters, all wrapped in a single package.
 No need to download extra software, just fire up PureVPN and you’re safe.

 PureVPN also provides privacy features on top of its extras.
 It begins with a zero-logging policy on traffic and continues with an automatic kill switch, 256-bit AES encryption on all data, and DNS leak protection.
 These features work together to keep your data secure no matter what.
-PureVPN also runs a self-owned network of over 750 servers in 180 different countries for optimal speeds everywhere you go.
+PureVPN also runs a self-owned network of over 2,000+ servers in 140+ countries for optimal speeds everywhere you go.

 Why Is Twitter Blocked in China?